awanisyazzzira/Fraud-detection/README.md

 plt.show()
 </code></pre>

-<h2>Data Preprocessing</h2>
+<h2>Preparing for the Hunt</h2>

-<p>Next, we preprocess the data by handling class imbalance.
-We use the Synthetic Minority Over-sampling Technique (SMOTE) to oversample the minority class (frauds), creating a more balanced dataset for model training.</p>
+<p>Before we enter the battlefield, we need to prepare.
+Our primary challenge is data imbalance, a common trait of criminal investigations.
+Here, we employ SMOTE (Synthetic Minority Over-sampling Technique) to give life to the underrepresented minority class (frauds).
+This creates a balanced dataset, equipping us for the hunt.</p>

 <pre><code># Handling imbalance data by oversampling minority data (frauds)
 smote = SMOTE(random_state=42)
 X_train_resampled, y_train_resampled = smote.fit_resample(X_train, y_train)
 </code></pre>

-<h2>Model Building</h2>
+<h2>The Detective's Arsenal</h2>

-<p>We build a machine learning model, specifically a Random Forest Classifier, to detect fraudulent transactions.
-The model's hyperparameters are fine-tuned using GridSearchCV for optimal performance.</p>
+<p>The detective's toolkit includes a Random Forest Classifier, a trusted companion in many battles.
+To ensure it's at its best, we use GridSearchCV to find the perfect hyperparameters.</p>

 <pre><code># Hyperparameter tuning using GridSearchCV
 param_grid = {